 This article was updated in December 2023 and I review it every 12 months.
 Detailed notes on all updates can be found here.

 A lot of companies and organizations hire freelancers to fill gaps in their staff and assist or pick up extra projects.
 As a freelancer, you can choose the types of work that you’d like to pursue.
 You can also choose to take on multiple projects at a time or just pick up work when it’s convenient for you.

 In the past, I’ve worked as a freelance copywriter and editor for a variety of companies and organizations.
 However, you can find freelance jobs available in nearly every field ranging from graphic design to tutoring to delivering.
 In fact, many of the side hustles on this list can be great for freelancers.

 2. Customer Service

 Working as a customer service representative can be an excellent side hustle.
 You can work part-time for a company or freelance on an hourly basis.
 Plus, like many great side hustles, you can find fully remote work in customer service!

-I did a quick search on FlexJobs in May 2023 and found 77 part-time job openings and 53 flexible schedule job openings in customer service.
-On Indeed, I found 414 part-time job openings and 130 contract positions for remote customer service jobs.
+I did a quick search on FlexJobs in December 2023 and found over 100 job openings in customer service.
+On Indeed, I found 230 part-time job openings and 112 contract positions for remote customer service jobs.